nrbray/KoboXCSoarShareTasks/ReadMe.md

 - tbc Added Summary

 #### ToDo
 - Todo: Facilitate any peer to be notified (telegram bot?) and accept new joiners.
-(For now, those wishing to, may do so via the Syncthing app on a phone, PC or server [I apologise now, AFAIK this is not well supported in the Apple domain so far]).
+(For now, those wishing to, may do so via the Syncthing app on a phone, PC or server).

 ### [Users guide](http://vps221852.ovh.net/?l=Ay)